-In comparing miter saw vs table saw, many people think they should jump right to a table saw.
-They believe that because it lets you cut pieces of any size, it's the best option.
+In comparing a miter saw vs a table saw, many people think they should jump right to a table saw.
+They believe that because it lets you cut pieces of any size, it’s the best option.

-So, even though a miter saw can only make cuts so long, it is well worth the buy.
+So, even though a miter saw is more limited when compared to a table saw, it is well worth the buy.
 It quickly makes angled cuts, making it perfect for picture frames, trim work, and crown molding.

 In Conclusion: Miter Saw vs Table Saw

-If you are a beginner, we recommend a miter saw.
+If you are a beginner, we recommend a compound sliding miter saw.
 It is super safe to use and lets you make straight, angled, and beveled cuts with ease.

 More advanced woodworkers will probably prefer a table saw.
 Table saws can cut large pieces, and as long as you have the knowledge, you can also make angled and beveled cuts.